B-UMMI/Metagenomics-in-the-diagnostic-laboratory-workshop/Flowcraft.md

 `$ export PATH=<result_from_pwd>:$PATH >> ~/.bashrc`
 `$ source ~/.bashrc`

-Lastly, you just need to install Flowcraft (developer installatrion).
+Lastly, you just need to install Flowcraft (developer installation).
 Flowcraft is hosted in GitHub, so a tool called *git* is necessary to download Flowcraft's source code.
 This assumes that python3 is already installed in your system.
 FlowCraft is built in Python3 and it's required for it's functioning.